taskcluster/taskcluster-rfcs/rfcs/0164-worker-machine-image-building-automation.md

     new image set, and a test task is created from a task template in the imageset directory to test the new image set (I don't think we can use a hook here since the commit SHA is a variable input).
-  * If the test task template does not exist, or the task runs but fails, _all_ commits from the PR are backed out and a github issue is raised which links to the failed task, and provides this as a justification for the backout as an issue comment.
   * For commits against main, the same process applies, except that it is the production worker pools that are updated, not the staging worker pools, and:
 	* the production image sets will be updated to refer to the new machine